Chase Finlay & The New York City Ballet Company Are Accused Of Creating A 'Frat-Like' Environment

 Waterbury’s lawyer says that as an example, the company was aware that Finlay trashed a Washington hotel room, causing extensive damage, and there was no penalty.

-Charles W. Scharf, the chairman of the board at City Ballet said that the company never condoned bad behavior and therefore have no liability in this matter, adding that they have “taken the appropriate disciplinary actions for the dancers involved.”
+Charles W. Scharf, the chairman of the board at City Ballet, said that the company never condoned bad behavior and therefore have no liability in this matter, adding that they have “taken the appropriate disciplinary actions for the dancers involved.”

 But Waterbury says that she was not the only woman victimized and that there were other nude photos shared on the text chain that included other dancers and NYC Ballet Company donors.
 She claims the texts “accompanied by lewd and misogynistic language.”